 LastPass has been the biggest name in password management for several years, and it's easy to see why.
-It is one of the most feature-packed password managers and offers the best free tier available.
+It is one of the most feature-packed of the best password managers and until recently offered the best free tier available.

-LastPass' premium tier was once the best deal as well, but since 2017, its yearly subscription price has tripled from $12 to $36.
-This puts LastPass in line with 1Password and just a bit ahead of Keeper, but longtime customers may have found the price hikes aggressive.
+LastPass' premium tier was once the best deal as well, but its yearly subscription price has tripled from $12 to $36 since 2017.
+This puts LastPass in line with 1Password and just a bit ahead of Keeper, but longtime customers may find the price hikes aggressive.

 LastPass: Costs and what's covered

-At $36 per year, LastPass' premium personal plan is no longer dirt-cheap.
-But the free tier of LastPass service remains excellent, and the family-plan pricing is still $48 per year for up to six users.
+At $36 per year, LastPass' premium personal plan is no longer dirt-cheap, while the family-plan pricing is a reasonable $48 per year for up to six users.

-LastPass' free tier offers data syncing across all your devices.
-The only other freemium password manager we've used that does so, Zoho Vault, has a clunkier interface and fewer features.
+As mentioned above, Bitwarden has a free tier that syncs all your devices without limits.
+The only other freemium password manager we've reviewed that does so, Zoho Vault, has a clunkier interface and fewer features.
 The open-source KeePass is entirely free but requires you to sync your own data and to use third-party mobile apps.

-LastPass Free users also get unlimited password storage, one-to-one sharing, a password generator, automatic password saves, automatic filling of entry forms, secure note storage, multi-factor authentication, the LastPass Authenticator mobile app and a "security challenge" that checks for bad passwords.
+LastPass Free users also get unlimited password storage, one-to-one sharing, a password generator, automatic password saves, automatic filling of entry forms, secure note storage, multi-factor authentication and the LastPass Authenticator mobile app.

 LastPass Premium brings additional tools to the table that may make paying for it worthwhile, particularly if you're interested in a family plan.